Straz Center for the Performing Arts: Venues and facilities

 The performing arts complex consists of five distinct theaters, a rehearsal hall, retail shops, on-site restaurants and banquet facilities.
 The five individual theaters are Carol Morsani Hall (2,600+ seats), Ferguson Hall (1,042 seats), the Jaeb Theater (292 seats), the TECO Energy Foundation Theater (250 seats) and the Shimberg Playhouse (130 seats).

 With the Patel Conservatory, the Straz Center has added 45000 sqft for its extensive education programs.
 The Conservatory features 20 studios, including two dance studios with sprung floors, a sound/lighting laboratory, technical theater workshop, rehearsal hall, costume shop, isolation/sound booth, black box theater and media arts/TV studio.
 During 2007/2008 the Conservatory served nearly 60,000 students with 2,948 classes, workshops and performances.
 In 2017, the Conservatory delivers outreach arts education services to 45 partnering schools and agencies in four counties.

 Carol Morsani Hall

 The centerpiece of the complex which seats over 2,600.
 The hall's proscenium is 60 ft high with a playing depth of 55 ft and a total stage width of 120 ft.
-When combined with an 11-story high backstage area, the enormous Carol Morsani Hall onstage and backstage areas easily accommodate major productions of Broadway musicals, presentations by Opera Tampa, ballets and multi-genre concerts.
+When combined with an 11-story high backstage area, the Carol Morsani Hall onstage and backstage areas easily accommodate major productions of Broadway musicals, presentations by Opera Tampa, ballets and multi-genre concerts.
 A 42-ton concert wall can be lowered for the orchestra and choral performances.
 The traditional horseshoe-shaped auditorium has continental seating on four levels: orchestra, mezzanine, balcony and gallery.
 Excellent sightlines combine with acoustics.
 The hall is named for Carol Morsani, who, along with her husband, Frank Morsani, is a noted Tampa philanthropist.